“46 Long” Review

 “46 Long” is the only Sopranos episode to begin with a cold open, or pre-credits sequence.
 It’s not a striking scene; rather very plain, just Tony’s crew sitting around, counting money, shooting the shit.
 A man on TV is talking about how the golden age of the mafia is over, echoing Tony’s fears from the pilot.
 Silvio’s Godfather III imitation is enough to lighten the mood — “Just when I thought I was out, they pull me back in.”

-The scene is funny on the surface, but also darkly comic as well.
+The scene is funny on the surface but also carries darkly comic undertones.
 To distract themselves from the truth, Tony and the gang call upon an impression of the past — a fictionalized impression of the past, at that.
 If they can only take comfort in an impersonation of a portrayal of the real thing, then the future doesn’t look too bright.

 There’s an excellent sequence early in the episode in which Tony becomes increasingly stressed by the various headaches in his life.
-He goes to take an important phone call at the strip club, but the Bada Bing’s dimwitted bartender doesn’t know how to transfer the call.
+He goes to take an important call at the strip club but the Bada Bing’s dimwitted bartender doesn’t know how to operate the phone.
 Meanwhile, Christopher Moltisanti and his equally dimwitted buddy, Brendan Filone, are hijacking trucks from a company that belongs to Uncle Junior.
 At the same time, Paulie “Walnuts” and “Big Pussy” Bonpensiero are badgering Tony about their latest trivial task: finding the missing car of AJ Soprano’s science teacher.

 It’s a fantastic scene that builds stress and tension while also laying out the main plot threads for the episode.
 Director Dan Attias can proudly hang his hat on this one.
 The quick editing is terrific.

-The scene culminates with Tony’s phone call to his absent-minded mother, Livia.
+The scene ends with Tony’s phone call to his absent-minded mother Livia.
 In the background, he hears her accidentally start a kitchen fire.
 Frantically, he dials up Carmela for help.
 As Tony storms out of the Bada Bing on the verge of another panic attack, the strippers show brief concern.

 Despite the pressures of being a mob boss and having a nihilistic mother, Tony is portrayed as a genuine good guy with his family.
 He dances around the kitchen with his wife, shows an interest in AJ’s academics (hence Paulie and Big Pussy recovering the teacher’s stolen car) and looks out the window in hopes that the ducks will come back to the swimming pool.

-In later episodes, we will find that Tony is capable of terrible, unforgivable things, but in these early goings, series creator David Chase has set up a unique contrast in which we debate if Tony is a character we should be rooting for.
-Is he a kind and loving family man, or a vicious mob enforcer?
+In later episodes, we will find that Tony is capable of terrible and unforgivable things, but in these early chapters, series creator David Chase has set up a unique contrast in which we debate if Tony is a character we should be rooting for.
+Is he a kind and loving family man or a vicious mob enforcer?